OutSystems/docs-product/src/develop/ui/accessibility/intro.md

     ![Setting text headings](images/text-headings-ss.png)

-After following these steps, for each of the headings, and published the module, you can test them using a screen reader.
+On setting the headings, you can test them using a screen reader.

 ### Text color contrast